rcrowther/django-taxonomy/README.md

 ![Stacked Tree](screenshots/stack_tree.png)

 These displays use a lot of visual space.
 Only a small taxonomy can be displayed.
 And, as you can see, the classes and tags return SVG graphics.
-SVG graphics have advantages and disadvantages,

-Pros
-- They are part of the webpage, so can be manipulated and searched like HTML
-- They react structurally to DOM commands, such as zoom.
-- they compress very small
-- They have a full range of graphic manipulation available, can be customised with colour, sizing, and effects such as blur (expensive)

-Cons
+Notes,

+- The output image should auto-size into any webpage container it is placed in.
+Including browser resizing.
+- It is an image.
+Text size is fixed, and will not respond to page zoom
+- After generation, the web delivery load is very low...
-- They are part of the webpage, so add extra load to browser DOM manipulation
+- ...but the SVG image puts extra load on the receiving browser

-- They work with an absolute internal sizing.
-Font sizes are inherited, but no inheritance of CSS layout.
+The render works by writing node data into boxes, which are laid out according to node hierarchy.
+To make text smaller, try make the 'x' size larger (which scales text down).

 #### Template tags
 There's a template tag that prints a tree in SVG.
 It is easy to use, though operation is limited.